PlasmoGenEpi/plasmodiumdrugres/docs/usage.md

   - Includes links to test data so needs no other parameters
 - `docker`
   - A generic configuration profile to be used with [Docker](https://docker.com/)
+  - See [Getting set up](#getting-set-up) for installing Docker and pulling the `plasmogenepi/plasmodiumdrugres` image.
 - `singularity`
   - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
 - `podman`